 This is another safe way to remove moles without killing them.
 Live Mole (Mouse) Traps are placed in an active tunnel without disturbing more dirt than neccessary.

-Bait the trap with worms or grubs, or crickets.
+Bait the trap with worms, grubs, or crickets.
 The moles enter but cannot exit the trap.
 Remove and relocate captured moles.

-One of the best options we’ve found is from CaptSure, (pictured above), which is sold with two traps that can be used for mice, moles, chipmunks, or moles.
+One of the best options we’ve found is from CaptSure (pictured above), which is sold with two traps for mice, moles, chipmunks, or moles.

 Best Way to Kill Moles in Your Yard

-The following mole removal methods involve either poisoning or killing moles with spring-loaded traps.
+The following mole removal methods involve poisoning or killing moles with spring-loaded traps.

-For those who prefer to catch and release moles instead – we recommend you skip the following two options – but check out Option #5 below.
+For those who prefer to catch and release moles instead, we recommend skipping the following two options, but check out Option #5 below.

 Option #3: Kill Moles with Killer Worm Bait

-Using Mole Worm Bait – such as Tomcat Killer Worms is our first choice as the most cost-effective and expedient way to get rid of moles.
+Using Mole Worm Bait – such as Tomcat Killer Worms is our first choice as the most cost-effective and expedient way to eliminate moles.

-I have used Tomcat worms on several occasions and with great success, and while it may take a few more days to completely rid your lawn of moles, it Works.
+I have used Tomcat worms on several occasions with great success.
+While it may take a few more days to completely rid your lawn of moles, it Works.

 - To use mole killer worms, seek an active tunnel (look for fresh raised dirt).